 Every month, I look forward to receiving my copy of Food and Wine® magazine.

 When this great little magazine arrives in the mail, I fight every temptation to jump right in and devour through the pages.
 But I don’t.
 I won’t even peek inside.
 Instead, I put it on a shelf in my office; the same shelf every time.
 It’s a special shelf that is reserved only for these “soon-to-be-consumed” little treasures.
-And they sit there waiting for me to be ready.
+And the magazines sit there waiting for me to be ready.